-Whether you want to spend a year teaching English to children in Thailand, six weeks working in a museum in London or three months aiding rainforest conservation in Brazil, volunteering can do wonders – for your CV and for the organisations and people involved.
+Whether you want to spend a year teaching English to children in Thailand, three months aiding rainforest conservation in Brazil or one evening a week helping at your local youth club, volunteering can do wonders – for your CV and for the organisations and people involved.

-Voluntary work means giving time to a charity or other good cause, either by funding yourself, or with a nominal stipend to cover your costs.
-With around 170,000 registered charities in England and Wales and thousands of overseas opportunities, the choice of projects to get involved in is huge.
+Voluntary work means giving time to a charity or not-for-profit.
+You won't be paid, but organisations may cover your expenses.
+If you're volunteering overseas, it's likely you'll need to fund yourself.
+Wherever you volunteer, you'll have the chance to to make a difference, meet new people and contribute to a good cause.
+With more than 200,000 registered charities in England and Wales and thousands of overseas opportunities, the choice of projects to get involved in is huge.

 What will I be doing?